yujiongliu/yujiongliu.github.io/_pages/legged-robot-with-tail.md

 **Related Publications:**

-**Liu, Y.** and Ben-Tzvi, P., "Systematic Development of a Novel, Dynamic, Reduced Complexity Quadruped Robot Platform for Robotic Tail Research", 2022 IEEE International Conference on Robotics and Automation (ICRA), May 23-27, 2022, Philadelphia, PA, USA, Accepted.
+**Liu, Y.** and Ben-Tzvi, P., "Systematic Development of a Novel, Dynamic, Reduced Complexity Quadruped Robot Platform for Robotic Tail Research", 2022 IEEE International Conference on Robotics and Automation (ICRA), Philadelphia, PA, USA, May 23-27, 2022.

 **Liu, Y.** and Ben-Tzvi, P., "Feedback Control of the Locomotion of a Tailed Quadruped Robot", Proceedings of the ASME 2021 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC/CIE2021), 45th Mechanisms & Robotics Conference, Virtual, Online, p.
 V08BT08A009, Aug.
 17-20, 2021.